 - Camera (front): 24MP

 - Battery: 3260 mAh

 The very first look tells you that V9 is heavily inspired by iPhone X, the most obvious being a notch at the top.
 Now, before you make any harsh judgments, remember that Vivo is not the only Android smartphone maker who has accepted the notch, Huawei and Oppo have also included it in their new flagship devices.

 But unlike iPhone X, the notch is smaller, houses a proximity sensor, earpieces, and front cameras.
 It is still a controversial feature, although Samsung has also adopted this design pattern.
 After using the smartphone for a few days, you get used to it and hardly notice the notch at the top.
 The whole thing ceases to annoy most of the time with an exception when we watch movies.

 In favor of a larger display, Vivo has moved the fingerprint scanner on the backside that is comfortably approachable by the index finger.
 The two cameras are lying vertically much like the iPhone, but Vivo has pushed the flashlight beneath the camera.

 Due to its polycarbonate body which is curved from edges and helps to provide a firm grip, the phone is 10 grams lighter than the predecessor V7+.
 It’s a tad smaller but inherits most of the design pattern.

-Though Vivo claims that V9 boasts a 90% screen to body ratio, our calculations tell us it 85.2% instead, which is, nonetheless among the highest in the industry as of today.
+Though Vivo claims that V9 boasts a 90% screen-to-body ratio, our calculations tell us it is 85.2% instead, which is, nonetheless among the highest in the industry as of today.
 Except for the bottom, all three sides have minimum bezels.